companieshouse/ansible-role-ssh-key/README.md

 ## Requirements

 * This role depends on the [community.hashi_vault](https://galaxy.ansible.com/community/hashi_vault?extIdCarryOver=true&sc_cid=701f2000001OH7YAAW) collection which must be installed before the role can be used
-* It is expected that the private key is stored as a _single string_, and without headers, in a JSON document in Hashicorp Vault under the key `ssh_private_key`:
+* The private key should be stored as a base-64 encoded string to ensure that formatting and line breaks are preserved

 ```json
 {